MiriamNagar/MST_algorithms/README.md

     Example:

     ```python
-    from mst_algorithm import kruskal, prim
+    from mst_algorithm import kruskal

-    ```
+    # Run Kruskal's algorithm on the graph
     mst_result = kruskal(graph_input)

-    # or
+    from mst_algorithm import prim

+    # Run Prim's algorithm on the graph
     mst_result = prim(graph_input)

+    ```

 ### 3. Choosing the Output Format
-    After computing the MST, select the output format.
-For example, to extract only the MST weight:
+    After the MST is computed, you can choose the output format.
+The system supports various formats such as:

+    Total MST Weight: Only the total weight of the MST.

+    List of MST Edges: A list of edges included in the MST.

+    MST Weight and Edges: A tuple of the total weight and the list of edges.

+    Pretty-Printed Output: A human-readable, nicely formatted string showing the weight and edges.

     ```python
     output_type = MSTWeight()